Pan-African Congress: Delegates

+1923 Lisbon and London Congress (Third)

 In 1923, the Third Pan-African Congress was held in London and in Lisbon.
-This meeting was totally unorganized.
+Helen Noble Curtis was an important planner of the Lisbon event, which was smaller than the others.
+The London Congress was held at Denison House.
 This meeting also repeated the demands such as self-rule, the problems in the Diaspora and the African-European relationship.
 The following was addressed at the meeting: